-This rule may appear to be one facet of employer control, which, along with myriad other contract provisions, rules and practices, should be relevant in assessing whether the putative employer has exercised (or reserved the right to exercise) sufficient control to dictate employee status.
-However, if the eight hour driving maximum emanates from federal or state transportation rules, can this requirement fairly be attributed to the company as a badge of control?
+For example: a trucking company mandates that its drivers may drive only up to a maximum of eight consecutive hours before taking a required rest.
+This rule may appear to indicate employer control, which, along with myriad other contract provisions, rules and practices, is relevant in assessing whether the putative employer has exercised (or reserved the right to exercise) sufficient control to dictate employee status.
+If, however, the eighthour driving maximum emanates from federal or state transportation rules, can this requirement fairly be seen as indicative of company control?
 In the few cases to consider such a point, the answer appears to be no.

-Of course, employers may subject their workers to requirements that exceed prescribed regulations.
-For example, suppose an employer requires workers to check-in with the company not less than once every 24 hours because federal or state law imposes such a requirement.
-Suppose, then, that the applicable law changes to require workers to check-in only once every 48 hours.
-If the employer is ignorant of this change, and continues to require 24 hour check-in, should this enhanced level of "control" be considered in assessing the worker relationship?
+Of course, employers may subject their workers to requirements exceeding prescribed regulations.
+For example, suppose an employer requires workers to check in with the company not less than once every 24 hours because federal or state law imposes such a requirement.
+Suppose, then, that the applicable law changes to require workers to check in only once every 48 hours.
+If the employer is ignorant of this change and continues to require 24-hour check in, should this enhanced level of "control" be considered in assessing the worker relationship?

-Does it matter if the employer exercised due diligence in attempting to keep itself abreast of such legal and regulatory changes?
-Does it matter if the worker's status is being examined two weeks after the pertinent legal change was made, or five years after the legal change?

-How one answers these questions is important, and is to some degree subjective.
-Some degree of employer rule-making beyond bare legal requirements should not necessarily constitute sufficient control to import employee treatment to the worker.
-Nuances will be important.
+Further, does it matter if the employer exercised due diligence in attempting to keep itself abreast of such legal and regulatory changes?
+Does it matter if the worker's status is being examined two weeks or five years after the pertinent legal change was made?
+The answers to these questions are important and, to some degree, subjective.
+A degree of employer rule-making beyond bare legal requirements should not necessarily constitute sufficient control to characterize the worker as an employee.
+Nuance is important.

-Case Law And Legal Control
+Case Law and Legal Control

-Although one may first think of the IRS in worker status controversies, it does not appear that this "legal control" issue has been expressly discussed in tax cases.
+Although one may think first of IRS involvement in worker status controversies, it does not appear that the "legal control" issue has been expressly discussed in tax cases.
 It has, however, come up in federal labor and employment law decisions.
 For example, in National Labor Relations Board v.
-Associated Diamond Cabs, Inc., the court determined whether Miami taxi drivers were independent contractors or employees.
-City of Miami regulations required taxi drivers to fill out "trip sheets" to record all trips, their origin and destination, fares charged and the time of each trip.
+Associated Diamond Cabs, Inc.,1 the court was asked to determine whether Miami taxi drivers were independent contractors or employees.
+The issue hinged on city of Miami regulations that required taxi drivers to fill out "trip sheets" to record all trips, their origins and destinations, fares charged and the time of each trip.
 At the end of each day, drivers submitted their trip sheets to the company, which were retained for city inspection.
 The court found that such trip sheets did not evidence control by the company.
-In fact, the court said government regulations constitute supervision not by the employer, but by the city.
-In effect, the law controlled the driver, not the employer.
+In fact, the regulations constituted supervision not by the employer, but by the city.
+The law controlled the driver, not the employer.
 As a result, the court found that the regulations failed to evidence control by the company.

 Similarly, in K&D Auto Body, Inc. v.
-Division of Employment Security, the court considered federal drug testing laws and worker classification.
-K&D required its drivers to sign agreements affirming their independent contractor status, but Missouri found the drivers to be employees.
-On appeal, because K&D could require drivers to take random drug tests, Missouri claimed this indicated employment.

-The appellate court ruled that the company had not required more from its workers than the law required.
-Thus, the drug tests done could not be considered control.
+Division of Employment Security,2 the court considered federal drugtesting laws and worker classification.
+K&D required its drivers to sign agreements affirming their independent contractor status, but Missouri found the drivers to be employees, because K&D could require drivers to take random drug tests.
+Addressing the issue of the drug tests, the appellate court ruled that the company had not required more from its workers than the law required.
+Thus, the drug tests could not be considered employer control.
 However, as the remaining factors demonstrated an employer/employee relationship, the court held the truck drivers to be employees.